Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 For a deeper breakdown of how pricing shifts in Vegas, see our Las Vegas Hotel Deals guide.

-Choose Venetian if:
+Choose Venetian if you want:

 Final Verdict: Venetian vs Palazzo